 The Book of Daniel was written during the persecutions of Israel by the Syrian king Antiochus Epiphanes.
 (Jewish Encyclopedia)

 This explains why university trained preachers so seldom preach from Daniel.
 They have been taught that this book is pious fraud.

 Daniel mentions the Mede-Persian and Greek* Empires by name and provides clear predictions of individual Greek kings up to Antiochus IV Epiphanes in the second century BC.
-This bolsters belief in the supernatural character of the book and in the unique predictive capability of God, the only uncreated Being, Who is therefore not subject to the constraints of time or space (Isaiah 46:9-10).
-The book is an amazing testimony about how God rules the universe.
+This bolsters belief in the supernatural character of Daniel’s prophecy and in the unique predictive capability of God; the only uncreated Being, Who is therefore not subject to the constraints of time or space (Isaiah 46:9-10).
+Daniel’s prophecy is an amazing testimony about how God rules the universe.
 It demonstrates God’s complete control and comprehension over time and nations.

 (*Daniel refers to the Macedonian Empire as the Greek kingdom.
 This article therefore also refers to it as the Greek kingdom.
 They did speak Greek!)

 If this book was written at the time of Antiochus IV for the purpose of strengthening the morale of the Jews of that time—under a false name—creating the impression that the author was Daniel, a super-Jew of the sixth century BC, then the book is a fraud.